 - Place soaked almonds, vanilla bean and 4 cups of water in a vitamix

-- Blend on highest speed for 90 seconds
+- Blend on high speed for 90 seconds

 This almond milk recipe has an incredibly sweet flavor when you use vanilla bean.
 You can make this recipe with vanilla extract instead.
 If you do that, add the vanilla extract to the strained milk after you soak, blend, and separate it from the pulp.
 You can also add honey or maple syrup to it if you want a sweeter milk.
 Store almond milk in a glass mason jar in the refrigerator for up to 3 days.